tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-And I think your opinion-- as an asexual person, your opinion on this matters more than mine does. [laughs]
+And I think your opinion-- as an asexual person, your opinion on this matters more than mine does. <u>[laughs]</u>

 </james>
 </compare>